simplesourcing/simplesourcing.github.io/pages/docs/simple_sagas/development/action_processors.md

 To utilise action processors, it is recommended to create an [`ActionApp`](/apidocs-sagas/io/simplesource/saga/action/ActionApp.html) and then add them with the `withActionProcessor` method.

+### Simple Sagas action processors

-The following action processors are provided out-the-box.
+The following action processors are provided by Simple Sagas out-the-box:

-### Event sourcing action processor
+#### Event sourcing action processor

 This turns action requests into Simple Sourcing command requests and translates the command response into action responses.